 Consular assistance should be provided immediately if the child is Australian.

-A forced marriage is a marriage in which one or both parties do not (or, in the case of a child or a person with a disability, cannot) consent to the marriage and duress is involved.
-Forced marriage can involve either adults or minors.
-Duress can include physical, psychological, financial, sexual and/or emotional pressure.
-Forced marriage is a serious offence under Australian law.
+A forced marriage is a marriage in which one or both parties do not (or cannot, for example because they are a minor) consent to the marriage as a result of coercion, threats, or deception.
+It can involve either adults or minors.
+Coercion can include physical, psychological, financial, sexual and/or emotional pressure.

-An arranged marriage is distinct from a forced marriage as, in an arranged marriage, while the families of both parties play a dominant role in arranging the marriage, but the parties have the right to accept the marriage arrangement or not.
+An arranged marriage is distinct from a forced marriage.
+In an arranged marriage, while the families of both parties play a dominant role in arranging the marriage, the parties have the right to accept or decline the marriage arrangement.
 Accordingly, this practice is not criminalised.